 Q: What is Sundance London?

-A: Sundance London is a Film and Music Festival.
-The actor, director, and activist Robert Redford launched an independent film festival in the mountains of Utah, USA 30 years ago.
-Called the Sundance Film Festival and held each January, it has since become the largest independent film festival in the world.
-Many film makers including Quentin Tarantino, Stephen Soderbergh, and Darren Aronofsky, got their big breaks at Sundance.
-Ranging from critical darlings like Blue Valentine, Man on Wire, and Take Shelter to cult classics like Run Lola Run and The Blair Witch Project, to audience favourites’ including Reservoir Dogs, Little Miss Sunshine, and Napoleon Dynamite, the Sundance Film Festival has established itself as the premier platform for audiences looking to discover the most exciting new work and new voices in independent film.
+A: Sundance Film Festival held each January at Park City, Utah is the largest independent film festival in the world.
+Many filmmakers including Quentin Tarantino, Stephen Soderbergh, and Darren Aronofsky, got their big breaks at Sundance.
+Ranging from critical darlings like Blue Valentine, Man on Wire, and Take Shelter to cult classics like Run Lola Run and The Blair Witch Project, to audience favourites’ including Reservoir Dogs, Little Miss Sunshine, and Napoleon Dynamite, Sundance Film Festival has established itself as the premier platform for audiences looking to discover the most exciting new work and new voices in independent film.